A Ritual of Sound, Sight, & Story

 The Sanctum We Keep

-Athenaeum of Sin Reviews is an independent altar of sound rooted in County Durham, UK.
-Here, critique is ritual, discovery is devotion, and every review is scripture etched for the underground.
+Athenaeum of Sin Reviews is an independent altar of sound rooted in County Durham, UK — where the underground is documented, preserved, and given voice.

 Disciples of the Craft

-The Athenaeum is helmed by two sworn disciples, Kris and Gemma, who tag‑team every rite of creation — writing, editing, site maintenance, and ceremonial design.
-In 2025, a new brother joined our circle: Alessandro Paiz of Brazilian doom band Coldwinter.
-For our brethren in Brazil, we now print a monthly edition — available exclusively there.
+The Athenaeum is helmed by two sworn disciples, Kris and Gemma, who tag-team every rite of creation — writing, editing, site maintenance, and ceremonial design.
+In 2025, a new brother joined our circle: Alessandro Paiz of Brazilian doom band Coldwinter, who prints our monthly online magazine for readers in Brazil, where it is available exclusively.

 Gemma — Devoted to bands like The Raven Age, Amon Amarth, and Lordi.
 Inspired by V for Vendetta and Ghibli artistry, I sketch while listening to my favourite bands and explore witchcraft and Viking/Pagan history.